An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: The Laplace-Beltrami problem

-These definitions are easily adapted from the discussion in~\cite{nedelec2001}.
-While the above formula still uses weak derivatives, we shall be able to reinterpret it in a stronger sense once we make further assumptions on~$\Gamma$
+While the above formula still uses weak derivatives, we shall be able to reinterpret it in a stronger sense once we make further assumptions on~$\Gamma$.

 We also note that the Laplace-Beltrami operator can only be defined on~$\Hs$ for~$s=1$.
-For any other value of~$s$ either the domain~$\Hs$ or the range~$H^{s-2}(\Gamma)$ would not be well-defined on a general Lipschitz surface.
-We will thus only consider right hand sides that are contained in~$\Hm$ when attempting to solve the Laplace-Beltrami equation~$\LB u=f$ on such surfaces.
+For any other value of~$s$ the domain of either the surface gradient or the surface divergence would not be well-defined on a general Lipschitz surface.
+We will therefore only consider right hand sides that are contained in~$\Hm$ when attempting to solve the Laplace-Beltrami equation~$\LB u=f$ on such surfaces.
 As in the smooth case, it will be necessary to assume that $f$ is mean-zero, and we will also look for a mean-zero solution.
-The Laplace-Beltrami problem along a Lipschitz surface therefore becomes: \begin{problem}[Laplace-Beltrami problem] Let $f\in\Hmo$.
-The Laplace-Beltrami problem is to find a $u\in\Hoo$ such that $\LB u=f$. \end{problem} Before discussing methods to solve the Laplace-Beltrami problem, the following theorem is needed in order to ensure that the problem is well-posed.
-A proof can be found in~\cite{Gesztesy2011}. \begin{theorem} If $\Gamma$ is a bounded Lipschitz surface then the null-space of the Laplace-Beltrami operator is the set of constant functions and the range is~$\Hmo$.
+The Laplace-Beltrami problem along a Lipschitz surface therefore becomes: \begin{problem}[Laplace-Beltrami problem] Let $f\in\Hmo$, the set of functions in~$H^{-1}(\Gamma)$ which are also mean zero.
+The Laplace-Beltrami problem is to find a $u\in\Hoo$ such that $\LB u=f$. \end{problem} The following theorem shows that the problem is well-posed.
+A proof can be found in~\cite{Gesztesy2011}. \begin{theorem} If $\Gamma$ is a bounded Lipschitz surface without boundary, then the null-space of the Laplace-Beltrami operator is the set of constant functions and the range is~$\Hmo$.
 The Laplace-Beltrami problem on $\Gamma$ is thus well-posed. \end{theorem}

 In summary, we now have that the distributional form of our equation is well-posed on a general Lipschitz surface.
-If we also assume that~$f\in L^2(\Gamma)$, then we may reformulate this problem more explicitly in the following weak form
+If we also assume that~$f\in L^2_{mz}(\Gamma):=\{h\in L^2(\Gamma)|\int_\Gamma h=0\}$, then we may reformulate this problem more explicitly in the following weak form.

 In the next section, we will convert the expression above into one with interface conditions along edges in piecewise smooth geometries.